 Part I summarizes egalitarian approaches to theorizing objectionable status inequality.
-Following a brief survey of egalitarian positions on status equality I consider Alan Patten’s egalitarian principle that each person should have a fair opportunity for self-determination (FOSD).
+Following a brief survey of egalitarian positions on status equality, I consider Alan Patten’s egalitarian principle that each person should have a fair opportunity for self-determination (FOSD).
 I adopt FOSD as a criterion for evaluating the effects of Protestant Christian supremacy.
 Part II examines several contexts where Protestant Christian supremacy contributes to objectionable status inequality.
 Law is one context.
 The record is mixed on equality with respect to religious affiliation.
 I consider examples that critics of my view might invoke as evidence against the thesis that Protestant Christian supremacy remains an important source of objectionable status inequality.
 When we consider examples from immigration policy, LGBTQ rights, and the treatment of religious minorities in a variety of contexts it becomes clear that Protestant Christian Supremacy was and is a source of injustice.
 By looking at the larger social and historical context we find evidence for a longstanding impact of Protestant Christian supremacy.
 Contemporary work on Christian nationalism can be more fully appreciated when considered in this light.
 Part III briefly connects the egalitarian perspective presented in Part I to the main argument in Part II.
 The aim is to sketch out a useful assessment tool for evaluating the effects of Protestant Christian supremacy.
-Part IV concludes with a short summary on ways that Protestant identity is among the major sources of status inequality.
+The article concludes in Part IVwith a short summary on ways that Protestant identity is among the major sources of status inequality.

 By highlighting some effects of Protestant Christian supremacy in the US this paper aims to supplement existing work on status inequality.
 The view argued for does not replace the work on race, gender, immigration, and other areas where injustice often reflects dominant forms of identity.
 Nor do I argue that Protestant Christian supremacy is the linchpin of all the examples of objectionable status inequalities considered in the paper.
 Rather the thesis is that Protestant Christian supremacy is one important contributor to such objectionable inequalities.